Mansukh Mandaviya

-Mansukh Laxmanbhai Mandaviya (born 1 June 1972) is an Indian politician who has been serving as Minister of Labour and Employment and Minister of Youth Affairs and Sports since 2024.
-He is also a Lok Sabha member from Porbandar, Gujarat.
+Mansukh Laxmanbhai Mandaviya (born 1 June 1972) is an Indian politician who is serving as the 17th Minister of Labour and Employment and 19th Minister of Youth Affairs and Sports since 2024.
+He is also a Member of Parliament, Lok Sabha from Porbandar, Gujarat.

 Early life

 Mandaviya was born in a small village named Hanol in Palitana Taluka of Bhavnagar district of Gujarat State.
 Born to a middle-class farmer family, he is the youngest amongst four brothers.
 He completed his primary education from the Government Primary School, Hanol and his high school studies from Songadh Gurukul.

 After completion of HSC, he did a certificate course in Veterinary Live Stock Inspector and has been educated at Songadh Gurukul and Gujarat Agriculture University, Gujarat.
 He later completed his MA in political science from Bhavnagar University.

 In 2021, Mandavia obtained a Ph.D. in political science from Gujarat Institute of Development Research.

 Political career

 Mansukh Mandaviya is currently the Minister of Youth Affairs and Sports and the Minister of Labour and Employment.